Melrose says GM strike hurt its automotive and powder metallurgy divisions

-(Reuters) - Turnaround specialist Melrose Industries (MRON.L) said on Tuesday its automotive and powder metallurgy sales for a four-month period was hit by a strike at U.S. automaker General Motors (GM.N).
+Nov 19 (Reuters) - Turnaround specialist Melrose Industries said on Tuesday its automotive and powder metallurgy sales for a four-month period was hit by a strike at U.S. automaker General Motors.

 The UK-based company, which makes components for General Motors, Boeing, Rolls-Royce among others, said sales in powder metallurgy and automotive fell 13% and 5% for the four months ended Oct.
 31, respectively, while aerospace grew 5%.